 Welcome to Kitchsplosion!

 Just clear a spot for yourself amongst the pots and plates and food splatters.
-Sorry about that—I was just trying out a new dish and…well, my husband Wayne will clean it up later.
+Sorry about that—I was just trying out a new dish and…well, I’ll clean it up later.
 Pull up a chair!

 What’s a Kitchsplosion?